10 Reasons To Drink Coffee

 Coffee Can Reduce Pain

-If you work out often, coffee can do wonders to reduce pain afterwards.
+If you work out often, coffee can do wonders to reduce pain afterward.

 This is significant as it speeds up recovery and will allow you to train sooner once again.